 - Alexander Gelbukh, Olga Kolesnikova.
 Supervised Machine Learning for Predicting the Meaning of Verb-Noun Combinations in Spanish.
 MICAI 2010.
 Lecture Notes in Artificial Intelligence N 6438, ISSN 0302-9743, Springer, 2010, pp. 196–207 (LNCS online)

 Any work that uses the dataset should cite the abovementioned sources.

-The complete dictionary of Spanish verb-noun lexical functions and the experimental results can be openly accessed as an appendix to the abovementioned book; scroll down to Appendix of not open properly.
+The complete dictionary of Spanish verb-noun lexical functions and the experimental results can be openly accessed as an appendix to the abovementioned book; scroll down to Appendix.

 Before downloading these data please contact us (see contact info on www.Gelbukh.com) to see if we have a new version.

 Here is a list of lexical functions used in the dataset: